teambla/attachmentgenie.com/README.md

 # attachmentgenie.com

-this is the hugo repo for my attachmentgenie website
+this is the hugo repo for my attachmentgenie.com website

 # build and deploy